 Have you discovered that travel insurance premiums have increased now that you’re a senior?
 Or that the insurance provider you’ve been with for years is now declining to renew your policy because you’ve reached a certain age?

 Frustrating isn’t it!
-But we’re here to tell you that age doesn’t need to be a barrier to enjoying future holidays abroad, and better still, we can help you find a suitable senior travel insurance provider who will be able to cover your needs.
+But we’re here to tell you that age doesn’t need to be a barrier to enjoying future holidays abroad, and better still, we can help you to find a suitable senior travel insurance provider who will be able to cover all of your needs.

 Do I need senior travel insurance

 Travel insurance is a necessary precaution to protect you if things don’t go to plan – and therefore should be high up on the list of priorities when arranging any trip abroad.

 Travel insurance for senior citizens can cover a range of eventualities, from cancellation, personal accidents, emergency medical expenses, repatriation back home, personal belongings, travel delay and more.
 Most insurers will also provide a 24-hour emergency helpline, so help is only a phone call away no matter where you are!

 Comparing travel insurance for seniors with pre-existing conditions